MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 8. We need more women in data science [ok, that's my own editorializing, as Hayes calls it "diversity".
 But as he notes, only 25% of data scientists are women]

-I think my own perspective is close to Roger Peng's.
+My own perspective is close to Roger Peng's.
 It's interesting to note that even in the book _The Art of Data Science_ Peng and his co-author Elizabeth Matsui don't define "data science".
 They simply dive in and describe a process, one that looks very similar to what Tukey wrote about more than 50 years ago.

 ### The role of technology